Blog

 • What constraints limit its availability.

-Answer engines cannot recommend a business based on relevance alone.
-They need explicit reasoning signals that explain why this business should be chosen in this situation
+LLMs cannot recommend a business based on a relevant keyword (“plumber near me”) alone.
+Instead, they look for explicit reasoning signals that explain why a particular business should be chosen in a particular situation

-Consequently, pages that only describe offerings without context may still rank — but they are rarely cited.
-From the perspective of GEO for local businesses, it means the following:
+This leads to a notable shift in local discovery: pages that only describe offerings without context may still rank — but they are rarely cited.
+From the perspective of GEO for local businesses, it leads to a more transparent communication.
+Let's be more specific.

 The Four Signals AI Requires Before Recommending a Local Business